Become an SSDPer!

 Our Outreach team is available to help with everything outlined below and with anything else involved in building and maintaining a chapter.
 If you have any questions about the chapter start-up process, please email us.

-- Once we receive your chapter application, a member of our Outreach team will get in touch with you to help guide you through the steps below and connect you with our resources and other chapter leaders.
+2. Once we receive your chapter application, a member of our Outreach team will get in touch with you and act as your SSDP point person to help guide you through the steps below, connect you with our resources, and connect you to other chapter leaders.

 Learn about SSDP and our available resources